TheKotlinDev/SpringBoot-Elasticsearch-example-using-JEST/README.md

       # - org.springframework.boot.autoconfigure.data.elasticsearch.ElasticsearchAutoConfiguration
 ```

 Note.
-This is not the recommended but can be done.
+This is not recommended but can be done for development purposes.

+### Extra information about JEST

+For any specific information about JEST, go to the GitHub repo for the project here https://github.com/VanRoy/spring-data-jest